 "Being selected for Top Designs provided me with the confidence to pursue my passion for photography as a profession."

-2003: Systems and Technology exhibitor, Upwey High School, Upwey
+Top Designs 2003: Systems and Technology, Upwey High School, Upwey

 "Systems and Technology provided skills and knowledge that were highly useful for my Engineering Degree.
 My final year thesis was to build a Vector Network Analyser which is a tool utilised in radio frequency engineering to measure the performance of radio equipment.
 The practical skills learned during Systems and Technology greatly assisted me in the design and construction process.
 Following on from my Bachelors of Engineering, I started working for the then Department of Infrastructure (DOI) (Now renamed to the Department of Transport [DOT]) in the Rail Engineering Graduate Program (REGP).
 As part of the REGP, DOI provided time and paid for me to study a Post Graduate Diploma in Railway Signalling, by long distance education through Central Queensland University.
 Also as part of the REGP I was seconded to various organisations to get practical railway signalling experience.

 The Victorian State Government in recent years has endeavoured to improve level crossing safety.
 As such a lot of my field experience has been the installation and testing of level crossing controls.
 Through the last 3 years I have been involved with various upgrades to the control system, including the removal of Spencer St signal box."